breckinloggins/sugar/readme.md

-<name>* is a stack-based language with an emphasis on reading and evaluating source text.
-In other words, the purpose is to
-"transform" it into any language you choose.
+Sugar is a stack-based language with an emphasis on reading and evaluating source text.
+In other words, the purpose is to "transform" it into any language you choose.
 The language itself should remind you somewhat of FORTH.

-It comes with a Java-based "IDE" that shows how the language itself can choose the syntax highlighting, completion assist, and other features as it is being written.
+Sugar comes with a Java-based "IDE" that shows how the language itself can choose the syntax highlighting, completion assist, and other features as it is being written.

-*<name> can't be Cx because that implies "C".
-Mx maybe?
-How about "Nihilo", from the latin "Nothing", which is what we start from?

-Well Nihilo works but it's hard to pronounce, hard to spell, and sounds evil.
-Since the whole idea is that EVERYTHING is syntactic sugar, why not just call it "Sugar"?
+Fundamentally, Sugar is a functional language.
+That is, some operations have side effects (like IO) and can mutate the state of the underlying stack machine, but type values themselves cannot be mutated.
+Sugar does have the notion of environment bindings, and these bindings can be changed (in other words, the scope is itself mutable), but the underlying values themselves can't be changed.
+Users can, of course, implement mutable types on top of the language if they so choose.